thomasthaddeus/cityuseattle.github.io/docs/environment/keil.md

 Click on `Options for Target...`.
 Select `Linker`, click the ellipsis (`...`) next to `Scatter File`, navigate to `.\RTE\Device\[the device you are currently using]\` in your current project directory, there is a file of type `.sct`, select it.
 If not, please contact your TA to find other solutions.

+## warning: long long is incompatible with C++98

+If you meet with `warning: long long is incompatible with C++98` issue, please check this link <https://www.keil.com/support/man/docs/armcc/armcc_chr1359124956849.htm> and try to solve it. **Please note that debugging is an important skill.
+Writing code is the easiest part of software development.**

 # Limit

 Since we are downloading the free Keil Lite version of the MDK, there are limitations.
 A full list of limitations can be found [here](https://www2.keil.com/mdk5/selector).